kiranharidas187/documents/src/docusaurus/docs/joining-a-session.md

 4. To save your bandwidth, tap the **Data Savings** tab, turn off the options, and tap **Save**.

-    > :::tip
-    > To learn more, see [BigBlueButton Help](https://docs.bigbluebutton.org/support/getting-help.html).

 ## Shared Notes
 Shared notes allows both host and participants to take notes and share resources.